-Gina is a mediator experienced in resolving family cases.
+Gina is an experienced family mediator.
 She is an outstanding listener and has a knack for making people feel comfortable in stressful situations.
 She is also an expert with numbers and holds a professional certification from the American Institute of Professional Bookkeepers.

-She earned her Bachelor's degree in Communications from York College of Pennsylvania in 1991.
-She then embarked on a career in the corporate world before pausing to raise two children.
-She worked as a manager in human resources, communications, and marketing positions in the banking and manufacturing industries.
-Today, in addition to her work as a mediator, she is a full-time mother of two children and the business manager of the firm.
-Gina is also an independent bookkeeper assisting her local clients with the financial side of their businesses.
+She earned her Bachelor's degree in Communications in 1991 and then embarked on a career in the corporate world before pausing to raise two children.
+She worked as a manager in human resources, communications, and marketing departments in the banking and manufacturing industries.
+Today, in addition to her work as a mediator and the business manager of the firm, she operates an independent bookkeeping firm.

 He earned his undergraduate degree at the University of Bristol in the United Kingdom in 1993 and his law degree from Penn State's Dickinson School of Law in Carlisle, Pennsylvania in 2001.

 When he is not working, Sean enjoys reading, hiking, and riding motorcycles.